Is RO water good or bad for health

 Claims that RO water is not good for health is made on three points, one that RO water has no essential minerals in it.
 Secondly they say that RO water is not good for health because it is too pure like distilled water.
 The third disadvantage claimed is that RO water is Acidic and thus is not good for health.
 Below we explain why these allegations against RO water purifiers are not true and why RO is the best water purifier for home drinking water.

-some of claims that RO water is not good for health are based on a research report published by the WHO (World Health Organisation).
+Some of the claims that RO water is not good for health are based on a research report published by the WHO (World Health Organisation).
 People claim that in this WHO report the WHO warns against drinking RO water because it is not good for health.
 This is not true, please see our dedicated page where we explain the full details of this WHO report

 It is true that RO water filter removes all the impurities in water including all bacteria, germs and at the same time removes the dissolved salts in the water.
 So is there any truth in the claims that RO water is not good for health? does it mean that RO water has no minerals and is acidic and therefore, RO water is not healthy?
 This is not true!